not-navyblue/SuperCiv/Changelist.md

 - [+] Range Strength: 20 in SuperCiv vs. 18 base unit vs. 14 in vanilla
 - [++] Gains the Logistics and **Great Generals I** promotion for free

+#### Unique Improvement: Great Wall
+*[Not to be confused with a World Wonder of the same name]*
+- [++] Unlocked with Masonry
+- Can be built on Plains, Grassland, Hills, Desert, Tundra, and Snow
+- +2 Gold
+- Gives a defensive bonus of 50%
+- +1 Gold, +1 Culture, and +1 Science for each adjacent Great Wall
+- +2 Culture and +2 Science after discovering Flight
+- Can be built just outside of China's borders
+- Cannot be built on tiles with a resource
+- Tile provides yield without assigned population

 ### Denmark
 #### Unique Ability: Viking Fury
 - [=] +1 Movement for Embarked units